CassidyMabey/face-blur-tracking/README.md

 ## Overview

-This is a small project using a neural network to locate and then blur your face.
+This is a small project using a neural network to locate and then blur your face with your own, or pretrained models.
 <br>

 ## Requirements